-2. The Grand Canal is designated as a closed area from and including June 1st through September 15th of each year; however, the closure shall not apply to vessels berthhed at residential piers or moorings located along or within the Grand Canal.
-Human powered vessels are allowed in the Grand Canal year round.
+2. The Grand Canal is designated as a closed area from and including June 1st through September 15th of each year; however, the closure shall not apply to vessels berthed at residential piers or moorings located along or within the Grand Canal.

 C. Restriction of Water Traffic.
-For such time as necessary preceding, during and after anyrace activity, regatta, parade or other event held on the waters of Newport Harbor, or at any other time when the City Manager deems it necessary for the safety of per-sons, vessels or other property, he or she shall have authority to restrict or prohibit waterborne traffic in the harbor, and it shall be unlawful to willfully fail or refuse to comply with any order, signal or direction of the City Manager, his or her deputies or agents.
+For such time as necessary preceding, during and after any-race activity, regatta, parade or other event held on the waters of Newport Harbor, or at any other time when the City Manager deems it necessary for the safety of per- sons, vessels or other property, he or she shall have authority to restrict or prohibit waterborne traffic in the harbor, and it shall be unlawful to willfully fail or refuse to comply with any order, signal or direction of the City Manager, his or her deputies or agents.
 For purposes of this section, waterborne traffic shall mean any object, structure or vessel in contact with the water.